AdobeDocs/target-developers/src/pages/before-administer/model-api.md

 A: **QUESTION 7**: NEED LIST OF BLOCKED FEATURE SOURCES.

-Note that after blocklisting a feature, it is recommended that you verify the updated blocklist by performing Step 2 again (GET the blocklist).
+Note that after blocklisting a feature, it is recommended that you verify the updated blocklist by performing [Step 2](#step2) again (GET the blocklist).
 Verify that the results appear as expected, including the features that you added from the latest PUT request.

-## Step 4: (Optional) Unblock
+## Step 4: (Optional) Unblock {#step4}

 To unblock, clear the values from both `blockedFeatureSources` and `blockedFeatures`.